The Haunted Apartment That Changed While I Slept

 My name was carved into it.

 The letters slanted the way I used to write them years ago, before I corrected my hand.
-The grooves were deep, filled with dust—old and new.
+Dust filled the grooves—old and new.
 The wood was warm where the lines cut deepest.

 I tried to say my name.